Balance transfer cards explained, at last

 - Withdrawing cash from an ATM.
 This is a trap that you should avoid when it comes to any credit card.
 There are two main problems with making cash withdrawals that could see you slip further into debt.
 Firstly you’ll be charged the cash advance rate which is notoriously high often reaching 20% and over.
 Secondly, the interest free days don’t apply to cash withdrawals, so you’ll incur interest from the day you withdraw from the ATM.

 - Falling back into old habits.
 After all that hard work ridding yourself of debt, stay on track by creating a budget to ensure you’re only spending what you can afford to pay back.
 Also make sure you pay the balance in full and on time each month to avoid the bite of interest and late payment fees.
 We recommend setting up a direct debit from your bank account to your credit card provider to ensure you never miss a payment.

 How do I compare balance transfer cards?

 On Mozo of course.
-We have two helpful ways you can track down a great BT deal:
+We have two helpful ways you can track down a BT deal that suits you:

-- 1. In our balance transfer hub: This section is specifically dedicated to showcasing some of the top BT offers available in the market now.
+- In our balance transfer hub: This section is specifically dedicated to showcasing some great BT offers available in the market now.
 If you see one you like simply click on the ‘go to site’ button and you’ll be taken to the card provider’s application page.

-- 2. Punching your numbers into our Switch & Save Calculator: Alternatively you can use our switching tool that uses your current details to reveal how much you could save by switching to a low rate deal.
+- Punching your numbers into our Switch & Save Calculator: Alternatively you can use our switching tool where you can type in your current details to find out how much you could save by switching to a low rate deal.